jo-37/debug-filter-printexpr/README.md

 Requirements for the expression are:

 - It must be a valid Perl expression.
-- In case of the #%{}-form, it must be a valid argument to the each() builtin function, i.e. it should resolve to an array or hash.
+- In case of the #%{}-form, it must evaluate to a list of pairs, e.g. a hash.

 A PrintExpr will be resolved to a block and therefore may be located anywhere in the program where a block is valid.